Flawless-Workflow/django-auth-adfs/docs/settings_ref.rst

 * **Default**: ``False``
 * **Type**: ``boolean``

-Setting this to ``True`` will allow users to log in with multiple tenants.
+Setting this to ``True`` will allow users from other Azure AD tenants to log in.
-This is useful when you have a multi-tenant application and want to allow users to log in with their own Azure AD tenant.
+This is useful when you have a multi-tenant application and want to allow users from different Azure AD tenants to log in.

 JWT_LEEWAY
 -----------